ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Intro

-In this second post we build upon the solution of [the previous post](/blog/2024/02/02/validate-client-certificates-in-api-management/).
-We'll deploy API Management inside a virtual network behind an application gateway and configure the application gateway to validate client certificates.
-We'll also configure the application gateway to forward the client certificate to API Management for further processing.
+In this second post we expand on the solution of the [the previous post](/blog/2024/02/02/validate-client-certificates-in-api-management/).
+We’ll deploy API Management inside a virtual network, positioning it behind an application gateway.
+We’ll configure the application gateway with an mTLS listener to validate client certificates and forward them to API Management for further processing.

 You can find an example of the communication flow in the figure below: